Introduction

 OUR OPINION

-As for the previous trading day, the options market analysis reveals a nuanced picture of market positioning and potential movements across major indices and sectors.
-The data indicates critical gamma flip points, which are pivotal in understanding the market’s current state and potential future directions.
+As for the previous trading day, the options market analysis reveals critical insights into the current positioning and potential movements across major indices and stocks.
+The analysis focuses on gamma exposure, support and resistance levels, and actionable trading insights.

 Gamma Exposure for the Most Active Tickets